The scene of the crime…

 Copyright © 2013 – ∞ B. Charles Donley

-And then one day…it all ends–with a loud, thunderous and rhythmic series of thuds!
-You catch your parents listening to actual, real, authentic music.
-Not the music that you played on the triangle in second-grade music class, but music made by folks who had somehow figured out how to get paid to make music.
-And then all of the little musical notes randomly dancing around in your head aligned and you began to comprehend the greater cosmic significance of music.
-It was more than just a rote exercise in reading and singing (chanting) lyrics off a toasty overhead projector screen.
+And then all-at-once, it all ends with a loud, thunderous, and rhythmic series of thumps—you notice your parents listening to actual, real, authentic music.
+Not the music that you clanked out on a triangle in elementary school, but music made by fabulous people who somehow figured out how to get paid to clang cowbells, shake tambourines, and sing from their very souls.
+When it happens, all of the musical notes chaotically careening around in your head suddenly align, and you begin to comprehend the greater cosmic significance (and sound) of music.
+Music becomes so much more than just a rote exercise in chanting lyrics projected onto a screen halfway across the gym.

-Charles “Chuck” Donley (my old man) would nary discard anything that would possibly elicit some future value.
-Along those lines, he saved–bless his bypassed heart–the receipts from this first component stereo system.
-Just as he may have been unaware of how significant it was that he passed on to me an appreciation of music, he will never comprehend how important it was that he somehow managed to preserve these historical artifacts–the components themselves–which spawned my love of music.
-10,000 thanks dad, it is one of the most amazing things, however inadvertently, you have ever done…
+Charles “Chuck” Donley, my old man, would nary discard anything that could potentially yield some future purpose.
+Along those lines, he saved—bless his quadruple-bypassed heart—not only the the entire stereo, but the the flippin’ receipts from this first component stereo system through which the Spinners popped my musical cherry.
+Just as he may have been unaware of how significant it was that he passed on to me an appreciation of music, he will never comprehend how important it was that he somehow managed to preserve these historical artifacts which spawned my love of music.
+10,000 thanks dad!
+It is one of the most amazing things, however inadvertently, you have ever done!

-Here is what he preserved from the time I was eight years old to the eve of my 39th birthday, when the eventual stewardship of these historical artifacts was passed on to me:
+Here is what he preserved from the time I was eight years old until the eve of my 39th birthday, when the eventual stewardship of these historical artifacts was passed on to me in a mind-blowing exchange chronicled in my second forthcoming novel:

 Pioneer SX-780 Receiver